sellout/pathway/pathway/README.md

 #### routing

 “Routing” one path to another results in a relative path that tells how to get to the second path starting from the first.
 There are various ways to accomplish this, according to the type.
 Routing is restricted to types with “compatible” relativity.
-That is – you can route `Abs` to `Abs`, or `Rel a` to `Rel b`.
+That is, you can route `Abs` to `Abs`, or `Rel a` to `Rel b`.
 The `Rel a` to `Rel True` case is partial, because if the destination has more `..` than the origin, we don’t have enough context to build the route.

 ## internals